nimisaya/study-notes/Android/RxJava.md

 ## Dependencies for Android

 You want to ensure you have `RxJava` and `RxAndroid` dependencies.
-RxAndroid has Android specific components and RxJava is updated more frequently (so you'll have the most up-to-date components).
+RxAndroid has Android specific components and RxJava is updated more frequently.

 ## Create an observable